smartprasad2001-cyber/MIID/docs/miner.md

 2. For each name, the miner:
    - Formats the query template with the name
-   - Sends the formatted query to the local LLM
+   - Sends the formatted query to the configured LLM (Ollama or Gemini)
    - Extracts the generated variations from the LLM response

 3. The miner processes all responses and returns a dictionary mapping each input name to a list of variations.